Boral Limited Continues Share Buy-Back Effort

 Boral Limited (AU:BLD) has released an update.

-Boral Limited has announced an update to their ongoing share buy-back program, revealing the acquisition of 577,568 ordinary shares on the previous day.
-This buy-back is part of a larger effort, with the company having purchased a total of 18,532,513 shares to date.
-The update, which reflects the company’s latest transactions, serves as a regular notification to the market and shareholders.
+Boral Limited has announced an update on its ongoing share buy-back program, with a total of 542,879 ordinary shares purchased on the previous day.
+This latest transaction brings the total number of shares bought back to 19,154,196.
+The buy-back is part of a market-driven effort to reacquire shares of the company.

 For further insights into AU:BLD stock, check out TipRanks’ Stock Analysis page.